Introduction

 Sharded Data Nodes

-Later, SubQuery will work to democratise RPCs (and solve EIP-4444open in new window) in the process by delivering the Sharded Data Node, which will make RPCs cheaper to run and operate by node providers.
+Later, SubQuery will work to democratise RPCs (and solve EIP-4444) in the process by delivering the Sharded Data Node, which will make RPCs cheaper to run and operate by node providers.
 EIP-4444 focuses on the sheer size of the node - an Ethereum archive requires about ~12 TB on Geth.
 SubQuery believes that in order to drive decentralisation of RPCs, you need to be able to make running these nodes easier and more accessible to everyday users.

 SubQuery will extend its Data Node to support sharding, that is making each Data Node smaller by splitting up block ranges between node operators.
 Since SubQuery's Data Node only runs within the boundaries of a specific block range, it does not need to constantly sync new data, allowing it to optimise further for query performance rather than validation and verification.